-- Mabel's Labels labels for clothing, shoes, and other items.
-Please enter Waldorf Independent School of Edmonton to Support a Fundraiser. - Horizon Bulk Ordering Save money, order quality organic dry goods in bulk. bulkorders@wese.ca - Annual Giving Campaign. - Annual Fundraising Event. - "New Build" Capital Campaign Our ongoing capital campaign to raise funds for future development.
-Become a monthly donor! fundraising@thewise.ca - Aeroplan Our teachers are trained throughout North America.
-Please consider donating Aeroplan miles throughout the year to help get them there. - Do you work for a company with an Employee Donation Matching Program or a corporate sponsorship program?
+• Mabel's Labels - labels for clothing, shoes, and other items.
+Please enter Waldorf Independent School of Edmonton to Support a Fundraiser.

+- Horizon Bulk Ordering Save money, order quality organic dry goods in bulk. bulkorders@wese.ca - Annual Giving Campaign. - Annual Fundraising Event. - "New Build" Capital Campaign Our ongoing capital campaign to raise funds for future development.
+Become a monthly donor! fundraising@thewise.ca - Do you work for a company with an Employee Donation Matching Program or a corporate sponsorship program?
 Please let us know if you can assist us in approaching them for a donation.